Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

          - :class:`~qiskit.opflow.state_fns.OperatorStateFn`

-This means that references to :class:`~qiskit.opflow.state_fns.StateFn` in opflow code should be examined to identify the sub-class that is being used, to then look for an alternative.
+This means that references to :class:`~qiskit.opflow.state_fns.StateFn` in opflow code should be examined to identify the subclass that is being used, to then look for an alternative.

 .. list-table::
    :header-rows: 1